To develop, engage and recognize exceptional leaders who champion the American Idea.

 With encouragement from a wide network of friends, supporters, and fellow advocates of the power of ideas, the Foundation established the Kemp Forum.
 The Kemp Forum provides a platform for the competition of ideas, inviting participants who bring passion, creativity, wisdom and civility to policy debates.
 Kemp Forum events range from small gatherings to larger conferences and include written contributions published through this website.

-Mr. Kemp also co-founded and was the Managing Partner of Kemp Partners, a strategic consulting firm based in Washington DC.
+Mr. Kemp also co-founded and is the Managing Partner of Kemp Partners, a strategic consulting firm based in Washington DC.
 Mr. Kemp has assisted Fortune 500 companies as well as burgeoning firms before Congress, the White House and several federal agencies.
 He has been representing clients providing government relations and corporate affairs services since 2002.

 Prior to Kemp Partners, Mr. Kemp spent eight seasons as a quarterback in the Canadian Football League, finishing his career in 2001 with the Toronto Argonauts.

 Mr. Kemp also serves as Chairman of the Board for the Hope Community Charter School located in NE Washington DC.
 The school serves 735 pre-k through grade 8 students and has been operating since September 2005.
+Mr. Kemp is a graduate of Wake Forest University.
+He and his wife, Susan, have four boys and reside in NW Washington DC.

 Michelle Van Cleave is Senior Advisor to the Jack Kemp Foundation and directs the Kemp Legacy Project.
 A lawyer and national security consultant in private life, she served as head of U.S. counterintelligence under President George W. Bush.
 Her first job in Washington DC was on Congressman Kemp’s staff, where she was Defense and Foreign Policy Assistant to Chairman Kemp and the House Republican Conference.
 Subsequently she held other senior staff positions in the Congress (including staff director, Senate Judiciary Subcommittee on Technology, Terrorism and Government Information; Minority Counsel, House Science, Space and Technology Committee; and professional staff member, House Appropriations Subcommittee on Foreign Operations), at the Pentagon coordinating homeland defense policy in the aftermath of 9/11, and in the White House Science Office, where she served as Assistant Director and General Counsel under Presidents Ronald Reagan and George H.W.
 Bush.